dilaraonal/ggplot2_package/README.md

 **(h)** This data is in tidy format.
 Why?
 Generate a dataframe where there are separate columns for each week reporting the protein content, and each row shows a different cow.

+## R Markdown (Rmd)
+R Markdown (.Rmd) is a file format that combines R code, text, and visualizations into a single, dynamic document.
+It allows users to write reports, perform data analysis, and generate documents in various formats like HTML, PDF, and Word.